syedhali/EZAudio/README.md

 **_EZAudioPassThroughExample_**

 Shows how to use the `EZMicrophone`, `EZOutput`, and the `EZAudioPlotGL` to pass the microphone input to the output for playback while displaying the audio waveform (as a buffer or rolling plot) in real-time.

+### Documentation
+The official documentation for EZAudio can be found here: http://cocoadocs.org/docsets/EZAudio/0.0.2/
+<br>You can also generate the docset yourself using appledocs by running the appledocs on the EZAudio source folder.

 ##Getting Started
 *To see the full project page, interactive Getting Started guide, and Documentation go here:*